David Hittner: Publications and lectures

-Personal life, memberships and interests
+Personal life and memberships

 Hittner has three children, four grandchildren, and two great-grandchildren.

 He is a Master Mason, a member of the Scottish Rite of Freemasonry and the Shriners - embracing a family tradition that included his father and later his son.
 Masonic honors include the Thirty-Third Degree (1991); the Sam Houston Medal, the highest recognition of the Grand Lodge of Texas (2004); and the Thirty-Third Degree with Grand Cross - the rarest honor in Masonry (2019).